HDR Scholarship – A Transcultural Approach to Belonging and Engagement among Migrant Youth

 This scholarship is available over 3 years.

-- International students only: Tuition fee and overseas health coverage for the duration of 4 years
+- For international students only: tuition fee and overseas health coverage for the duration of four years.

 How to apply